2024-2025 Content Advisory

 Spooky Content, Ghosts

-SYNOPSIS: The miserly and miserable Ebenezer Scrooge greets each Christmas with a “bah humbug,” until he is visited by the Ghosts of Christmas Past, Present, and Yet to Come.
-Witness the classic, heartwarming story of Orlando Shakes’ holiday tradition, in a magical and musical spectacle for the whole family.
+SYNOPSIS: The annual tradition continues at Orlando Shakes with the return of one of Central Florida’s favorite holiday classics!
+The miserly and miserable Ebenezer Scrooge greets each Christmas with a “bah humbug,” until he is visited by the Ghosts of Christmas Past, Present, and Yet to Come.
+Come see this classic, heartwarming at Orlando Shakes – a magical and musical spectacle for the whole family!

 SPOOKY CONTENT: Ghosts appear in the production.
 Skeletal figures representing “Ignorance” and “Want” are presented.
 The Ghost of Christmas Yet To Come is a giant hollow-faced puppet and may scare very young children.